AskXclaim/Pokedex/README.md

 * Include CancellationToken as part of request/calls and cater for cancel token calls<br/>
 This should include a global cancellation handling fixture.
 * Authentication may become a requirement
+* Cover the all needed areas eith unit tests.
 * Add integration tests.

 ## Contact <a name="Contact"/>